SummerAnn/STR_SEI_Genomics/README.md

 Welcome to our Genomics project repository!
 This project combines the power of machine learning with the SEI (Sequence-Extraction-Inference) framework to leverage genetic sequence information and short tandem repeat (STR) analysis for disease classification.

-Short tandem repeat (STR) analysis is a standard molecular biology method used to compare allele repeats at specific loci in DNA between two or more samples.
-A short tandem repeat is a microsatellite with repeat units that are 2 to 7 base pairs in length, with the number of repeats varying among individuals, making STRs effective for human identification purposes.
-This method differs from restriction fragment length polymorphism analysis (RFLP) since STR analysis does not cut the DNA with restriction enzymes.
-Instead, polymerase chain reaction (PCR) is employed to discover the lengths of the short tandem repeats based on the size of the PCR product.

 We are investigating STR using the Sei framework.
 Sei is a framework for predicting sequence regulatory activities and applying sequence information to human genetics data.
 Sei is the deep learning tool for the predictions for 21,907 chromatin profiles.